bedax/system/gnix/INSTALL.md

-# Installing
+# gnix

-These are some notes on how to setup the author's system.
-These aren't expected to be useful to anyone else.
+_These are some notes on how to setup the author's system.
+These aren't expected to be useful to anyone else._

-## GNUX

 - Install Debian's minimal version (the one that includes non-free firmware, if necessary)
-- Install only the standard system utilities
+- Select nothing at the software selection menu
 - Partition:
     - An ~8gb ext4 partition for /
     - A ~2gb ext2 partition for ~/System